7 minute read | September.29.2022

 Orrick's Founder Series offers monthly top tips for UK startups on key considerations at each stage of their lifecycle, from incorporating a company through to possible exit strategies.
 The Series is written by members of our market-leading London Technology Companies Group (TCG), with contributions from other practice members.
-Our Band 1 ranked London TCG team closed over 320 growth financings and tech M&A deals totalling US$9.76bn in 2022 and has dominated the European venture capital tech market for 7 years in a row (PitchBook, FY 2022).
-The first instalment provided guidance to founders on the process of setting up a private limited company, the second instalment provided guidance to founders on building their team, and the third instalment provided guidance to founders on incentivising their team.
+Our Band 1-ranked London TCG team successfully completed over 350 financings and tech M&A transactions in 2023 & 2024 totalling $5B+ and has dominated the European venture capital tech market for over nine years (Pitchbook).

 Beyond its people (which we explored in the last two instalments of the Series), a company's intellectual property (or "IP") is often its most valuable asset, especially for companies in the technology sector.
 Ensuring that you own the rights in your IP and taking appropriate steps to protect your IP rights is crucial.
 In this article, members of our Technology Transactions Group offer tips on ten key issues you should consider when looking to protect your IP.